TadeoRiganti/personal-website/ROADMAP.md

 Later on I'll converge it in a much more simpler artifact-->

 - #1 Goal) Easy to use template for developers.
-  - Objective) Simple implementation
+  - Objective) Provide a simple implementation.
     - Framework) Vainilla stack:
     - Architecture) Static website.
     - Feature) Customization
-        - Task) CSS variables.
+        - Task) Use CSS variables.

 <br><br>